Dhiggins94/Comicpedia/README.md

 ## Project Name

-random superhero/villain generator
+superhero/villain info generator

 ## Project Description

-This website will enable the user select between hero, villain, or netural  and get a random person from eother alignment as well as any information about said person such as their first issued apperance.
+This website will enable the user select between hero, or villian  and get a random person from eother alignment as well as any information about said person such as their first issued apperance.

 ## API and Data Sample